Welcome

 Ausbildungsvertrag

-If you plan on taking part in a school-based vocational training programme, you can provide evidence of being able to cover your living costs by opening a blocked bank account, submitting a “Verpflichtungserklärung” (formal obligation letter) by sponsor living in Germany, or through a scholarship.
-You must have at least €959 net per month available to you (as of 2025).
+Should you intend to participate in a school-based vocational training programme, you may demonstrate your ability to cover living expenses by either opening a blocked bank account, submitting a 'Verpflichtungserklärung' (formal obligation letter) from a sponsor residing in Germany, or presenting a scholarship.
+It is required that you have a minimum of €959.00 net available per month (as of 2025).